Phyo Zeya Thaw: Reactions

 The organizations Human Rights Watch and Amnesty International reacted with shock.
-The Asia director of Human Rights Watch, Elaine Pearson, spoke of politically motivated trials and pointed out that the families of the condemned had only learned of the executions through media reports.
+The Asia director of Human Rights Watch, Elaine Pearson, spoke of politically motivated trials in Myanmar and pointed out that the families of the condemned had only learned of the executions through media reports.

 The German government strongly condemned the first executions in Myanmar in more than three decades.
 The United Nations Special Rapporteur on the situation of human rights in Myanmar, Tom Andrews, tweeted that he was "shocked" by the news: "U.N.
 Member States must honor their lives by making this heinous act a turning point in the world's response to this crisis."
 On 28 July 2022, the G7 foreign ministers of Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States of America, and the European Union released a statement strongly condemning Phyo Zeya Thaw's execution by the military junta.

 Personal life

-He was married to Thazin Nyunt Aung, a fellow rapper.
+Phyo Zeya Thaw was married to Thazin Nyunt Aung, a fellow rapper.